mrokumus/mrokumus/README.md

 ### Hi

-- 🙃 I'm currently a PHP developer at Pleksus Information Technologies.
+- 🙃 I'm currently a PHP Backend developer at Jotform.

   > Designing and implementing the projects assigned to me as backend and frontend.